Whether it's your first Comedy Festival show or you're a seasoned Comedy Lover, here are some common questions we get asked that you may find helpful.

 What should I wear?

 You can wear whatever you feel comfortable in.
-Dressing up for a night out is part of the experience for some audience members, while many are quite happy to attend in jeans or casual clothing.
+Dressing up for a night out is part of the experience for some audience members, while many are quite happy to attend in casual clothing.
+It's entirely up to you!

 Can I take photos, videos or audio recordings?